1.95m In Feet And Inches

 Before we begin the calculation, let's establish the fundamental conversion factors:

 These factors are crucial for accurate conversion.
-It's important to note that these are approximate conversions; more precise conversions may involve more decimal places.
+So make sure to note that these are approximate conversions; more precise conversions may involve more decimal places.
 For most everyday applications, the precision offered by these factors is sufficient.

 Step-by-Step Conversion: 1.95 Meters to Feet and Inches